friedrith/friedrith/README.md

 # Hi there, I'm Thibault Friedrich 👋

 I am a French frontend/React developer living in Montréal 🍁.
 I love everything about science-fiction and Ux Design.
-One of my new passion is also Code Craftsmanship.
+One of my new passion is also __Code Craftsmanship__.
 I am currently working happily for a canadian company as a Senior Frontend Developer.

 __WANT TO RECRUIT ME?
 Feel free to contact me.__